Difference Between Poll and Survey

 1. A poll is a type of survey that gathers opinions or preferences from a sample of respondents by asking one or more specific questions.
 In contrast, a survey is a broader research method that collects data from a sample of individuals through a series of questions or statements.

-2. Polls are often used to gauge public opinion on a particular topic or issue quickly.
+2. Polls are used to gauge public opinion on a particular topic or issue quickly.
 At the same time, surveys can cover a wide range of topics and provide more in-depth information about respondents’ opinions, experiences, or behaviors.

 3. Both polls and surveys are valuable tools for gathering information and understanding different populations, but their scope and purposes can vary significantly.